 Creative drawing: introduction

-Creative drawing: next steps.
+Creative drawing: introduction.
 Building on what you already know about drawing and mixed media, you will learn further skills in 4 key areas that are essential to improving your drawing, mixed media and creativity.

 Learn further skills to improve your drawing methodology; strengthen your composition skills; enhance your observational skills; and free up your creative flow.
 The creative drawing and mixed media projects will explore the use of pencil and graphite; chalk pastels; pen and wash; and a very versatile and creative mixed media painting technique.